-For two months now, I’ve been delaying updates of the front-page and tag pages after publishing new posts.
+For the last two months, I’ve been delaying updates of the front-page and tag pages after publishing new posts.
 In the same period, RSS subscribers have gained a 12 hour exclusivity period on new posts.
 The post pages themselves have been published immediately so it can be accessed or shared by any subscriber.

 This post is about a small-scale publishing strategy I’ve adopted on this site and the reasons behind it.
 This post isn’t for you if you are don’t maintain a website or blog nor find content distribution and paid content interesting.

 Why do this?

 With this new publishing scheme, the post pages are published and will remain accessible by anyone with the direct link to it.
 However, the link is published in the RSS feed half a day earlier than its published on the front-page.
 Thus creating exclusive access to discover the new post through the RSS feed, or someone/-thing who is a subscriber.

 Artificial scarcity is a common online marketing scheme for creating value out of nothing.
 Creating an extra incentive using artificial scarcity to onboard new subscribers is something I’ve considered for a long time.
 RSS subscribers are some of the most valuable readers a site can have.
 Subscribers have opted into getting a steady stream of updates from the site.
 They have already decided to like its contents and they are very likely to become return visitors.
 Gaining new subscribers thus becomes very important to the success of any blog.

 The shareability of the posts is itself an interesting feature.
 Readers who are aware of the scheme, I theorize, will be more likely to share a link to the post as they know they would be linking to something not everyone has access to.
 They are resharing something exclusive.
 As website operators know, backlinks and attention on social media is key to any website’s success.